Metaplectic Ice for Cartan Type C: Introduction

 Brubaker, Bump, and Friedberg~\cite{BBF2} gave a partial answer to Question 1 by providing a statistical-mechanical proof of the results above of Tokuyama and Hamel--King.
 In particular, they demonstrated a family of Yang--Baxter equations for the underlying models.
 Very recently, Brubaker, Buciumas, and Bump~\cite{BBB} found a Yang--Baxter equation for a statistical-mechanical model for metaplectic Whittaker functions.
 A result of this paper is a type C analogue of the results of~\cite{BBB}.

 In type C, a deformed Weyl character formula was proved by Hamel and King~\cite{HK1}, and a statistical-mechanical proof in the spirit of~\cite{BBF2} was given by Ivanov~\cite{Ivanov}.

-In this paper, we use similar techniques to give new formulas for nonarchimedean metaplectic Whittaker functions, arising in the local theory of automorphic forms.
+In this paper, we use similar techniques to present formulas for nonarchimedean metaplectic Whittaker functions, arising in the local theory of automorphic forms.
 We study particular variations/generalizations of the six-vertex model of type C having ``domain-wall boundary conditions'' dependent on a given integer partition $\lambda$ of length at most $r$; these will be described in detail in Section~\ref{sec:Partition_Boltzmann_Charge}.
 More precisely, we examine a planar, non-nested, U-turn model whose partition function is related to characters of the symplectic group $\Sp (2r, \mathbb{C})$.
 We refer to this model as symplectic ice so that the underlying group is clear.
 (Technically, we should refer to it as \textit{metaplectic} ice.)
-Special cases appeared in Kuperberg~\cite{Kuperberg2} and then in Brubaker, Bump, Chinta, Friedberg, and Gunnells~\cite{BBCFG} and Ivanov~\cite{Ivanov}.
+Special cases appeared in Kuperberg~\cite{Kuperberg2} and then in Hamel and King~\cite{HK3}, Brubaker, Bump, Chinta, and Gunnells~\cite{BBCG}, and Ivanov~\cite{Ivanov}.

+A recent application was shown in Brubaker, Bump, Buciumas, and Gray~\cite{BBBGray}, in which values of spherical Whittaker functions on an $n$-fold metaplectic cover of $\GL(r,F)$ ($F$ a nonarchimedean local field) were interpreted as partition functions of two statistical-mechanical models that differed in their Boltzmann weights.
+Equality of the partition functions was shown by using the commutativity of transfer matrices associated to the two models by the Yang--Baxter equation proved in Section~\ref{sec:Yang_Baxter_equation} of the current paper.

+The solution to the Yang--Baxter equation was unknown when the proof of Statement B in~\cite{BBF_annals} was written, a lengthy proof written in terms of crystal bases.
+The existence of a solution to the Yang--Baxter equation is an important result in the current paper, reducing much of the work done in~\cite{BBF_annals} to about a dozen pages.
+We also use the Yang--Baxter equation to prove local functional equations for the partition function of our statistical-mechanical model, much like the functional equations appearing in Kuperberg~\cite{Kuperberg2}.

+We now describe the contents of this paper.
 In Section~\ref{sec:Partition_Boltzmann_Charge}, we will describe our symplectic-ice model and define some key terms.
 We define the partition function $Z$ as a certain weighted sum over all the allowable ``admissible states'' of our model.
 We will also mention and describe an integer-valued global statistic, called charge, that distinguishes our model from the usual six-vertex model of type C. Finally, we list the Boltzmann weights of the vertices in our model, weights that depend on charge.

-In Section~\ref{sec:Connections_Metaplectic}, we mention the fact that admissible states of our model are in bijection with symplectic patterns (Gelfand--Tsetlin patterns of type C).
-The remainder of the section goes through the proof of Proposition~\ref{P:sym_pattern_bij}, which relates certain admissible states of our model to a multiple Dirichlet series related to metaplectic Eisenstein series (or equivalently metaplectic Whittaker functions).

 In Section~\ref{sec:Yang_Baxter_equation}, we state and prove our main tool: a Yang--Baxter equation for metaplectic Boltzmann weights.
 We introduce an alternative viewpoint on charge that we call a decoration, which is needed in order to make our Boltzmann weights local (i.e., depending only on nearest-neighbor interactions).
 We then prove Theorem~\ref{thm:metaplecticYBE}, showing that a solution to the Yang--Baxter equation exists.